hirrolot/datatype99/README.md

  - C has a complete specification, unlike Rust.
 This has far-reaching implications, such as multiple implementations and fixed language behaviour.
 I know a few stories in which Rust was rejected as a language for a new project since it lacks a complete specification, and I can understand this decision.

+ - Your company obligates you to use C.

  - Etc.

 See also: